 - RECYCLABLE CANDY PACKAGING – If you’re set on offering candy, choose options that come in cardboard/recyclable containers.
 Candies like Nerds, Dots, Jr. Mints, Milk Duds, and raisins are easy options to pass to trick or treaters!

-- SMALL GIFTS – Here are a few options I know I would have been excited to choose from when I was a kid: mini paper puzzle/game books, tiny hemp bracelets, seed packets, polished rocks, crayons, sidewalk chalk, or just straight up money (I know from bribing my baby brother as a kid, they’ll do anything for a coin or two).
+- SMALL GIFTS – Instead of packaged candy, opt for handing out sustainable gifts.
+Here are a few options I know I would have been excited to choose from when I was a kid: mini paper puzzle/game books, tiny hemp bracelets, seed packets, polished rocks, crayons, sidewalk chalk, or just straight up money (I know from bribing my little brother as a kid, they’ll do anything for a coin or two).

-- DITCH THE PLASTIC PUMPKIN – Instead of carting around treats in a plastic pumpkin carrier, try stamping pumpkin shapes on a canvas re-usable bag or coloring an old, white pillow-case with vegetable dye.
+- DITCH THE PLASTIC PUMPKIN – Avoid purchasing a plastic pumpkin carrier.
+Instead, try stamping pumpkin shapes on a canvas re-usable bag or coloring an old, white pillow-case with vegetable dye.

 Eco Friendly Costumes

-- THRIFT – You already know how I feel about thrift stores shopping, and what better occasion to give it a try than Halloween?
+- THRIFT – You already know how I feel about thrift store shopping.
+What better occasion to give it a try than Halloween?
+If you are having trouble finding the exact pieces you need in your local store, try searching on sites like Ebay for deals on accessories.
 Check out this list of thrifted Halloween costumes for ideas.

 - DIY – Use sustainably sourced and easily recycled materials (paper, cardboard, cotton, etc.) to make your own!
-I shared a few eco-friendly DIY Halloween costume ideas, and as a cute bonus, here is a video of Martha Stewart sewing a baby pumpkin costume out of a pillowcase.
+I shared a few eco-friendly DIY Halloween costume ideas worth checking out.
+Plus a cute bonus, here is a video of Martha Stewart sewing a baby pumpkin costume out of a pillowcase.

-- FACE PAINT – If your costume calls for it, try to choose an organic face paint or make your own face paint.
+- FACE PAINT – If your costume calls for it, choose an organic face paint or make your own face paint.

 Other ideas?
 Leave them in the comments!